rubelhassan/Gaanwala/README.md

 Features:

-  - Play music in background
+  - Playing music in background
   - Managing Audio Focus
   - Auto play playlist with Album art
-  - Loading all musid from the device
+  - Loading all music from the device

 <p align="center">